jenkinsci/github-plugin/CONTRIBUTING.md

 # Functional contribution

-We are welcome for any contribution.
+We welcome any contribution.
 But every new feature implemented in this plugin should:

-- Be useful enough for lot of people (should not cover only your professional case).
+- Be useful enough for many people (should cover more than just your professional case).
-- Should not break existing use cases and should avoid breaking the backward compatibility in existing APIs.
+- Should not break existing use cases and should avoid breaking backward compatibility in existing APIs.
-  - If the compatibility break is required, it should be well justified.
+  - If a compatibility break is required, it should be well justified.
     [Guide](https://wiki.eclipse.org/Evolving_Java-based_APIs_2)
-    and [jenkins solutions](https://wiki.jenkins-ci.org/display/JENKINS/Hint+on+retaining+backward+compatibility) can help to retain the backward compatibility.
+    and [jenkins solutions](https://wiki.jenkins-ci.org/display/JENKINS/Hint+on+retaining+backward+compatibility) can help to retain backward compatibility.
 - Should be easily maintained (so maintainers need some time to think about architecture of implementation).
 - Have at least one test for positive use case.

-This plugin is used by lot of people, so it should be stable enough.
+This plugin is used by many people, so it should be stable.
 Please ensure your change is compatible at least with the last LTS line.
 Any core dependency upgrade must be justified.

 # Code Style Guidelines